Deyda/Evergreen-Script/README.md

 After the installation, the Adobe service and scheduled task will be stopped and disabled.

 ### BIS-F
-Line 846 defines which package is downloaded.
+Line 956 defines which package is downloaded.

 For BIS-F this is the msi file.

 After the installation, the scripts will be adjusted regarding task offload, RSS activation and DEP deactivation.

 ### Citrix Hypervisor Tools
-Line 879 defines which package is downloaded (You can change the architecture in line 538 and the version in line 879 for non-GUI startup).
+Line 989 defines which package is downloaded (You can change the architecture in line 633 for non-GUI startup).

 For Citrix Hypervisor Tools this is the x64 msi file (LTSR Path).

-For Windows 7, Windows Server 2008 SP2 and Windows Server 2008 R2 SP1, you can change to version 7.2.0.1555 in line 879.
+For Windows 7, Windows Server 2008 SP2 and Windows Server 2008 R2 SP1, you can change to version 7.2.0.1555 in line 989.

 ### Citrix WorkspaceApp
-Line 913 defines which package is downloaded (You can change the release on line 544 for non GUI start).
+Line 1023 defines which package is downloaded (You can change the release on line 639 for non GUI start).

 Before the installation of the new receiver, the old one is uninstalled via Receiver CleanUp Tool.

-The installation is executed with the following parameters (from line 2157):
+The installation is executed with the following parameters (from line 2335):
         /forceinstall
         /silent
         /EnableCEIP=false